 - Orphenadrine oral tablet is only available as a generic drug.
 It doesn’t have a brand-name version.

 - Orphenadrine oral tablet is used to treat muscle pain from musculoskeletal conditions.
-It’s used with rest, physical therapy, and other treatments.

 - Lightheadedness warning: This drug may cause lightheadedness, dizziness, or loss of consciousness.
 These effects are due to a sudden drop in blood pressure.
 This drug can make it difficult for you to do activities that require alertness.
 You should not drive or use machinery until you know how this drug affects you.